 By Krisanne Vaillancourt Murphy

-Krisanne Vaillancourt Murphy is senior associate for national Catholic engagement at Bread for the World.
+Krisanne Vaillancourt Murphy is the senior associate for national Catholic engagement at Bread for the World and the co-author of Advocating for Justice: An Evangelical Vision for Transforming Systems and Structures.